filecoin-project/FIPs/FIPS/FIP-XX-add-cost-opportunity-for-new-miner-creation.md

 <img width="913" alt="recent_two_months" src="https://github.com/remakeZK/FIPs/assets/92775781/2b41e3a8-ad5f-481a-bbbb-569fc4533e0b">

-Many users randomly create numerous miner actors just to get preferred IDs, wasting resources and burdening the network for no purpose.
-Moreover, those wasted miner actors occupy the storage of the network; with time elapsed, the waste resource rate will increase, along with increasing the future gas price because of those unnecessary storages of the network.
-Furthermore, there is a risk of exposure to potential attacks by creating numerous accounts, one can cause network mpool congestion by sending numerous `CreateMiner` messages yet with low cost, which leads to unstable network base fee and potentially blocks more useful/critical/time sensitive network messages (i.e: SubmitWindowedPoSt, ReportConsensusFault, sector/data onboarding messages, to land on-chain.
+Users create multiple Minder IDs in order to get preferred IDs, wasting resources and unnecessarily burdening the network.
+Unused Miner IDs continue to occupy storage on the network.
+As time goes on, it is expected that the rate of wasted resources will increase, as will future gas prices.

+Furthermore, allowing network participants to cheaply and easily create numerous accounts introduces a potential attack vector.
+Were participants to spam the network with CreateMiner messages, mpool congestion and unstable network fees could potentially affect more useful, critical, and/or time sensitive messages (i.e: SubmitWindowedPoSt, ReportConsensusFault, sector/data onboarding messages) from landing on chain.

 ## Specification